thomas-j-vincent/advent-of-code/Day4/Day4README.txt

 We then open the file the same was as in the first program however, this time we write to list using the list function which converts the input into a list directly. "height", "width", and "total_removed" are declared in the same way as in the first program.
 The "while: TRUE" intentionally loops until
 "to_remove" is empty. (whilst to_remove is empty at the start by the time the loop is finished there should be something in there)
+The while loops in much the same way as last time, looping through the height and width to cover every character, searching for @ and otherwise skipping that character.